oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The following additional parameters are defined for the Txn-Token Request:

 * `request_context` RECOMMENDED.
 This parameter contains a JSON object which represents the context of this transaction.
 * `request_details` RECOMMENDED.
 This parameter contains a JSON object which contains additional details about the request.
 This could include API parameters, authorization criteria or other details the requester would like to pass to the TTS.
-The TTS uses this data along with other information at its disposal to construct the `txct` JSON object (if required).
+The TTS uses this data along with other information at its disposal to construct the `tctx` JSON object (if required).

 All parameters are encoded using the "application/x-www-form-urlencoded" format per Appendix B of {{RFC6749}}.